whd/telemetry/README.md

 Layout:

- * `driver` - Telemetry scripts that drive the dashboard.
+ * `analyses` - Telemetry scripts that drive the dashboard.
  * `samples` - Sample scripts to help with custom graphics-related telemetry analyses.
+ * `tools` - Scripts to assist in doing analyses.
  * `www` - Frontend code for the graphics telemetry dashboard.

 See the [wiki](https://wiki.mozilla.org/Platform/GFX/Telemetry) for a tutorial using the sample script.

+The frontend dashboard is hosted [here](https://firefoxgraphics.github.io/telemetry/).